-FIG. 6 shows the results of the CO_2 permeability and CO_2/CH_4 selectivity tests on the two CMS films pyrolyzed with varying pyrolysis atmosphere flow rates of 50 cc (STP)/min and 200 cc (STP)/min at 30 ppm O_2/Ar .
+FIG. 6 shows the results of the $\rm CO_2$ permeability and $\rm CO_2$ / CH4 selectivity tests on the two CMS films pyrolyzed with varying pyrolysis atmosphere flow rates of 50 cc (STP)/min and 200 cc (STP)/min at 30 ppm $\rm O_2$ /Ar.
 As FIG. 6 shows, there is little change in gas separation performance based on pyrolysis atmosphere flow rate, even though a greater flow rate means that the total amount of oxygen available was greater.
-The below table, which provides the results of total O_2 availability and total O_2 consumption for each of the two 45 flow rates, also shows that flow rate has very little impact on the amount of oxygen consumed during pyrolysis.
+The below table, which provides the results of total $\rm O_2$ availability and total $\rm O_2$ consumption for each of the two flow rates, also shows that flow rate has very little impact on the amount of oxygen consumed during pyrolysis.

-Inert flowrate during pyrolysis (cc (STP)/min) Total O 2 available (cc (STP)/g) $\begin{array}{c} \mbox{Total } O_2 \mbox{ consumed} \\ (\mbox{cc } (\mbox{STP})/\mbox{g}) \end{array}$
+5 Inert flowrate during pyrolysis (cc (STP)/min) Total O 2 available (cc(STP)/g) Total $O_2$ consumed $(cc(STP)/g)$

 50 67.3 45.4

 200 154.2 50.0

-4. Separation Performance of CMS Membranes Produced from Matrimid® Polymeric Precursors with Varying Precursor Polymer Thickness
+4. Separation Performance of CMS Membranes Produced from Matrimid® Polymeric Precursors with Varying Precursor Polymer Thickness branes with different thicknesses.

-FIG. 7 illustrates the results of the CO_2 permeability and CO_2/CH_4 selectivity tests on the two CMS films having varying thicknesses of 4 mil and 2 mil.
-As FIG. 7 shows, both permeability and selectivity results show that there is very little change in the separation performance for these membranes with different thicknesses.
 These results show that the oxygen reaction in the pores of the carbon molecular sieve is not limited by internal mass transfer.
 In addition, these results indicate that the membranes are symmetric, and that oxygen incorporation on the membranes is uniform throughout.
 This shows that the present technology is not limited to any particular membrane geometry or dimensions.